Yakobbb/FBLA-Coding-Programming-2021/README.md

 In terms of why I chose *PostgreSQL* over other web-based SQL data platforms (ie. MySQL, SQLite3, etc.) was just due to personal preference and experience.

 ### Graphical Interface
-While I had little Java experience at the beginning of this project, I chose to utilize *JavaFX* since I felt it was more flexible than many Python-based GUIs that I was initially looking into (and it allowed for more modernized designs).
+While I had little experience with Java APIs at the beginning of this project, I chose to utilize *JavaFX* since I felt it was more flexible than many Python-based GUIs that I was initially looking into (and it allowed for more modernized designs).
 I also used *Gluon's Scene Builder*, so that I could have a direct visualization of changes I made to each scene's `.fxml` file, as well as my styling (CSS) sheet.